 "Marketing seems overwhelming, where do I start?"

 There are a lot of options available to market your business these days.
 Some of the old ways of advertising don’t seem to work anymore, and the online marketing options seem complex and how do you know where to focus your time and efforts?
 I understand your frustration.
 You went into business because you have an amazing product or service and you want to share it with the world.
-We did not get into business to become marketers.
+You did not get into business to become marketers.
+You aren't a digital marketing agency, after all.

 Instead of following the latest ‘Bright Shiny Object’ in marketing, it is important to have a plan.
 One tool that I have used to create clarity around our marketing is called the 1-page marketing plan (1pmp.com).
 By starting to write down some basic information about your target market and by developing a clear message to your audience, you will be in a much better position to make intelligent decisions about what media channel will work best for you.